Praxis Precision Medicines, Inc. (NASDAQ:PRAX) Shares Bought by Laurion Capital Management LP

 Laurion Capital Management LP raised its position in Praxis Precision Medicines, Inc. (NASDAQ:PRAX) by 0.2% in the 3rd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The institutional investor owned 494,579 shares of the company’s stock after acquiring an additional 921 shares during the quarter.
-Laurion Capital Management LP’s holdings in Praxis Precision Medicines were worth $9,145,000 at the end of the most recent quarter.
+Laurion Capital Management LP owned 1.10% of Praxis Precision Medicines worth $9,145,000 at the end of the most recent quarter.

-A number of other large investors have also recently modified their holdings of the business.
-Deutsche Bank AG boosted its stake in shares of Praxis Precision Medicines by 126.0% during the 2nd quarter.
-Deutsche Bank AG now owns 16,964 shares of the company’s stock valued at $310,000 after buying an additional 9,457 shares during the last quarter.
+A number of other large investors have also recently modified their holdings of PRAX.
+Deutsche Bank AG grew its position in Praxis Precision Medicines by 126.0% in the second quarter.
+Deutsche Bank AG now owns 16,964 shares of the company’s stock valued at $310,000 after acquiring an additional 9,457 shares in the last quarter.
 BlackRock Inc. boosted its stake in shares of Praxis Precision Medicines by 25.3% during the 2nd quarter.
 BlackRock Inc. now owns 1,513,973 shares of the company’s stock valued at $27,677,000 after buying an additional 305,922 shares during the last quarter.
 Bank of New York Mellon Corp boosted its stake in shares of Praxis Precision Medicines by 107.3% during the 2nd quarter.
 Bank of New York Mellon Corp now owns 68,931 shares of the company’s stock valued at $1,260,000 after buying an additional 35,683 shares during the last quarter.
 The Manufacturers Life Insurance Company boosted its stake in shares of Praxis Precision Medicines by 128.7% during the 2nd quarter.
 The Manufacturers Life Insurance Company now owns 14,543 shares of the company’s stock valued at $266,000 after buying an additional 8,184 shares during the last quarter.
 Finally, JPMorgan Chase & Co. boosted its stake in shares of Praxis Precision Medicines by 120.0% during the 2nd quarter.
 JPMorgan Chase & Co. now owns 16,400 shares of the company’s stock valued at $300,000 after buying an additional 8,944 shares during the last quarter.
 96.35% of the stock is owned by institutional investors.

 Several equities analysts have recently commented on the company.
 HC Wainwright assumed coverage on Praxis Precision Medicines in a research note on Thursday, December 16th.
 They set a “buy” rating and a $48.00 target price for the company.
 Zacks Investment Research upgraded Praxis Precision Medicines from a “sell” rating to a “hold” rating in a research note on Saturday, November 13th.
 Finally, Wedbush reduced their target price on Praxis Precision Medicines from $50.00 to $45.00 and set an “outperform” rating for the company in a research note on Thursday, November 4th.
-One analyst has rated the stock with a hold rating and four have issued a buy rating to the company.
-Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $40.33.
+One equities research analyst has rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $40.33.

 About Praxis Precision Medicines